ToBeFDer/gittest/readme.txt

-git is a version control system. git is free sofeware.
+git is a distribute version control system. git is free software distributed under the GPL.